Applications for Ohio Farm Bureau Health Plans now available

 It’s the same thing with the carbon credits, he said.
 There are two major markets where carbon commodities are traded on a daily basis.
 In North America, it’s the CME Global Emissions Contracts and in Europe, it’s the EU Emissions Trading System.

-There’s a market where everyone is indexed, but there are a number of prerequisite qualities that qualify these carbon credits for trading.
+There’s a market where everything is indexed, but there are a number of prerequisite qualities that qualify these carbon credits for trading.
+Again, carbon credit trading follows recognized rules and procedures; if you engage in the market, you have a responsibility to perform and deliver.

 So how would a baseline be established, especially if someone is already doing cover crops or no-till or woodland management?
 And how can someone know how much additional carbon is being sequestered if additional practices are added?